-- Upon completion of its mandate a recommendation for dissolution of the committee shall be submitted to Council through the appropriate standing committee addressing accomplishments, evidence of completed mandate, how associated functions will be undertaken in the future, cost thereof and if required, a resource re-deployment plan.
+- Upon completion of its mandate a recommendation for dissolution of the committee shall be submitted to Council addressing accomplishments, evidence of completed mandate, how associated functions will be undertaken in the future, cost thereof and if required, a resource re-deployment plan.

 - In reaching its decision to dissolve a committee, Council shall take into account the analysis of the staff report, the contents of existing committee terms of reference, public interest, feedback and community support.

 - If after considering the above factors the committee sunset clause is not triggered, Council may decide to proceed under “Changes to Committees” instead of “Dissolution of Committees”.

 - The following steps will be taken by staff after approval of committee dissolution or completion: